 Angela received her bachelor’s degree in music education from West Virginia Wesleyan College and her master’s degree in choral conducting from Louisiana State University.
 Before joining the Suncrest staff, she led music in various churches and taught school in Waynesburg, Pa.; New Orleans, La.; Baton Rouge, La.; and Kodaikanal, India.

 Director of Children and Youth

 Yvonne Lee became Children’s Ministries Coordinator in December 2013.
 She has been director of KidzRock After School since August 2012 and is co-director of Snow Dayz 2013.
 Yvonne has been attending Suncrest United Methodist Church since June 2011.
 Being part of the SUMC family brings her great joy.
-She and her husband, Matt, live in Carmichaels, Pa.
-They have three sons: Isaiah, Jackson, and Jeremy, who is engaged to Samantha Christenson.
+She has three sons: Isaiah, Jackson, and Jeremy, who is engaged to Samantha Christenson.

 She has a baking business that specializes in cakes for weddings and other events.
 Her interests include painting, wood working, snorkeling, and riding motorcycles.
 For the past 20 years, she has worked with children through various Sunday School and VBS programs.
 Yvonne loves seeing the world through the eyes of children.
 Her greatest desire is to encourage kids of all ages to use their gifts to their fullest potential.